Dr. Sebastian Rojas Gonzalez

 Biography

-Sebastian Rojas Gonzalez obtained a degree in Industrial Systems Engineering from the Costa Rica Institute of Technology in 2012, where he also received training in Astronomy and Astrophysics.
+Sebastian Rojas Gonzalez obtained a degree in Industrial Systems Engineering from the Costa Rica Institute of Technology, where he also received training in Astronomy and Astrophysics.
+He then obtained a M.Sc. in Applied Mathematics from the Harbin Institute of Technology (China).
+For his PhD, at the Department of Decision Sciences, KU Leuven (Belgium), he worked on methods to solve multiobjective simulation optimization problems using machine learning .

 Research interests